arthurbayle/TechnicalComment/README.md

 ------------------------------------------------------------ FIGURE 1, F, G ------------------------------------------------------

-To estimate the bias highlighted in this technical comment, we downloaded each images of the time series for the Path/Row 195028 only.
+To estimate the bias highlighted in this technical comment, we downloaded each image of the time series for the Path/Row 195028 only.
 Our example is thus quantitatively representative of areas where there is no overlapping of two tiles which increases the number of images available.
 In case of overlapping tiles, the bias is expected to be lower as the bias follows an asymptotic relation.

 The analysis was done on an area ranging from the Mont-Blanc massif to Zermatt as shown below :
 ![image](https://user-images.githubusercontent.com/77186981/173767392-4b08bbcc-7b11-4370-ab05-a98bd3fca591.png)